Category: Environment

 Building the habit of working together is even more important when tackling climate change and its consequences.
 This particularly applies when exploring how changing climates affect people’s mental wellbeing.

 There is indeed mounting evidence that climate change is affecting people’s minds as well as their bodies.
+The number who end their lives during extreme weather and climate events is on the increase.
+Following a climate-driven disaster, cases of psychological trauma can exceed those of physical injury by 40 to 1.

 New asthma treatment candidate provides hope to millions